vaish9825/note_keeper/README.md

 # Note Taking App

-A simple note-taking application built with React and Vite.
+A beautiful note-taking application built with React and Vite.

 ## Features
 - Create, view, and delete notes